Alluxio/alluxio/docs/en/advanced/Configuration-Settings.md

 ...
 ```

-Users can also specify `--master` option to list all of the cluster-default configuration properties
+Users can also specify `--master` option to list all of the cluster-wide defaults configuration properties
-by the masters.
+served the masters.
 Note that, with `--master` option `getConf` will query the master and thus require
 the master nodes running; without `--master` option this command only checks the local configuration.

 ```bash